hawkinswinja/evoting/README.md

 ## Contributing

-Contributions to this project are highly appreciated in making the system much efficient in real time updates.
+Contributions to this project are highly appreciated in making the system much efficient in real time updates and UI.
 Create a new pull request and I will gladly make the updates to the system

 ## Related projects